Symptoms of Mold Sickness

 - Your allergies or chronic health issues seem to inexplicably worsen.

-- You see mold growth on any surfaces in your home.
+- You see mold growth on any surfaces in your home, such as the windows.

 It may also be helpful to identify your home’s risk factor for mold growth.
 Your property is high at risk if: